-There are some excellent in-line filters & suction screens available, that are great for providing system protection (insurance); but they should only be installed after flushing, and not as an alternative to flushing.
+We do recommend Airsept Compressor Guard suction screens, that are great for providing system protection (insurance); but they should only be installed after flushing, and not as an alternative to flushing.
 If you do not first flush, the filter will just rapidly clog with contamination.
-We recommend Airsept's Compressor Guard suction screens, high side filter, and line splice products (www.airsept.com).